folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Cancellation restriction.** If there is a cancellation restriction on the item, select the **Cancellation restriction** checkbox.
 *   **Rush.** If the item needs rush processing, select the **Rush** checkbox.
 *   **Collection.** If the item is part of a collection, select the **Collection** checkbox.
 *   **Receiving workflow.** Select a value from the drop down list to manage behavior in the Receiving app.
 Select **Synchronized order and receipt quantity** to keep the order quantity and the number of pieces to be received in sync.
 When the order is opened, the system will generate Receiving app pieces based on the quantity value on the purchase order line.
 Updating the quantity on the order will update the number of pieces to be received and updates in the Receiving app will update the order.
 Select **Independent order and receipt quantity** if you need to create an unpredictable quantity of Receiving pieces, such as for an ongoing order.
-Note: In prior system releases, this field was a checkbox named “Manually add pieces for recieving.”
+Note: In prior system releases, this field was a checkbox named "Manually add pieces for receiving."
 *   **Cancellation description.** A note about the cancellation.
 *   **Line description.** A description of the purchase order line.
 *   **Tags.** Select or enter any tags you want to assign to the order line in the box.